AcyOrt/acyort.github.io/sources/en/docs/configuration.md

 language | Website language, requires theme support, default is `en` timezone | Website time zone.
 Default is current time zone.
-Examples: `America/New_Yourk`, `Japan`, `UTC` template | Website template, default is `ccc45` url | Website URL, format like `http://<domain>/<path>` or `https://<domain>`.
+Examples: `America/New_Yourk`, `Japan`, `UTC` template | Website template, default is `ccc45` public | Contents folder, where the statics will be generated, default is `/` url | Website URL, format like `http://<domain>/<path>` or `https://<domain>`.
 It will generate the current root directory based on the URL

 **extension**